About Us

 Funding

-The Chattanooga-Hamilton County Air Pollution Control Bureau’s fiscal year runs from July 1 through June 30.
+The Chattanooga-Hamilton County Air Pollution Control Bureau’s fiscal year runs from July 1st through June 30th.
 The Bureau receives funds from the following sources: City of Chattanooga, Hamilton County, Environmental Protection Agency, and permit fees.

 The Bureau does not receive any money from civil penalties that are assessed.
-All penalties received for air pollution violations are divided between the City of Chattanooga and Hamilton County based on each government’s appropriations to the Board.
+All civil penalties received for air pollution violations are divided between the City of Chattanooga and Hamilton County based on each government’s appropriations to the Board.